2016 New York Mets season: July

 The Mets returned home to Citi Field to start the month and swept a four-game series from the Chicago Cubs, similar to what they had done in the 2015 NLCS.
 Only July 4, against the Miami Marlins, the Mets fell behind 6–0 in the 4th inning, but would rally to win the game 8–6.
 The Mets' celebration was to be short-lived, however, as it was announced that Matt Harvey was placed on the 15-day DL.
 Shortly after, he opted to have season-ending surgery to resolve a condition called thoracic outlet syndrome.
-José Reyes would return to the Mets on July 5, just in time for a pivotal four game series with the divisional rival Washington Nationals before the All-Star Break.
+José Reyes would return to the Mets on July 5, just in time for a pivotal four-game series with the divisional rival Washington Nationals before the All-Star break.
 In the first game of the series, the Mets would hit four home runs to win 9–7.
 The following day, it was announced that Bartolo Colón had been selected to replace Madison Bumgarner in the 2016 MLB All-Star Game, joining teammates Noah Syndergaard, Jeurys Familia and Yoenis Céspedes.
 However, hours after this was announced, Syndergaard and Céspedes were both injured in a 3–1 loss to the Nationals.
 These injuries would force the two to miss the All-Star Game, which they were projected to start in.
-After the All-Star Break, Jacob deGrom pitched arguably the best game of his young career, as he dominated the Phillies in a complete game shutout, while striking out 7 batters.
+After the All-Star break, Jacob deGrom pitched arguably the best game of his young career, as he dominated the Philadelphia Phillies in a complete-game shutout, while striking out 7 batters.
 The Mets continued to play well until the final week of the month, when All-Star closer Jeurys Familia, who had converted all of his 36 save opportunities in the season at that point, uncharacteristically blew the saves in back to back games against the St. Louis Cardinals and Colorado Rockies.
 The Mets finished the month with a 54–50 record, and it became clear that GM Sandy Alderson would have to make a deadline trade if the Mets were to make the postseason.